 A chamber system (see Sect.
-2.4.1 for details) was built and employed for uptake experiments under controlled laboratory conditions at a pressure of 1 atm and at room temperature of 296 ± 1 K. After characterization and optimization of the chamber, the uptake of O3 and SO2 on different types of solid samples were measured to derive respective γ .
-To assess the performance of the dynamic chamber method, coated-wall flow tube experiments were also conducted.
-All uptake experiments were performed with pre-humidified (50 ± 1% relative humidity (RH)) zero air.
+2.4.1 for details) was built and employed for uptake experiments under controlled laboratory conditions at a pressure of 1 atm and at room temperature of $296 \pm 1$ K. After characterization and optimization of the chamber, the uptake of $O_3$ and $SO_2$ on different types of solid samples was measured to derive respective $\gamma$ .
+To assess the performance of the dynamic chamber method, coatedwall flow tube experiments were also conducted.
+All uptake experiments were performed with pre-humidified ( $50 \pm 1 \%$ relative humidity, RH) zero air.
 Details about the zero-air generation and humidification can be found in Sect.
 2.4.1.